baryhuang/company-os/README.md

 Your OS is how decisions get made, how priorities get shaped, how knowledge gets shared across your team.
 When it's working, people move fast without asking permission.
 When it's broken, you spend Monday re-interpreting what "the work" is.

 Most startups run their OS on a mix of Slack threads, Google Docs nobody reads, and whatever the CEO remembers from last Tuesday's call.
 The important stuff lives in people's heads — until they forget it.
+[42% of institutional knowledge resides solely with individual employees](https://femaleswitch.org/startup-blog/tpost/eal3ieu5s1-top-10-proven-tools-and-strategies-to-do) — when they leave, nearly half of what they knew walks out the door.

 I built Company OS because I got tired of my own team losing decisions.
 We're a 5-person founding team in Techstars.
 Six meetings a day — investors, customers, advisors, co-founder syncs.
 A week later, nobody remembers the details.